schteppe/ammo.js-demos/doc/README.markdown

 # Documentation

 This is a very simple documentation for the demo framework.
 You'll need doxygen and pearl to make the doc.

+<code>sudo apt-get install perl doxygen</code>

-To generate HTML and LaTeX doc, run the Makefile, eg <code>make</code>.
+To generate HTML and LaTeX doc, run the Makefile, eg

+<code>make</code>

 ## About js2doxy.pl